 If you’re looking for a versatile clay that can be used for a variety of purposes, Stoneware Clay is a great option.
 This type of clay is perfect for making strong and durable pottery, so your finished pieces will be built to last.

 Most stoneware fired at high temperatures is non-porous and fully waterproof, making it ideal for functional pottery.
 In addition, stoneware clay does not as high of a shinkage rate that porcelain does.

 The main benefit of using Porcelain Clay is its smoothness and translucency.
 This clay allows the potter to manipulate it even when it is extremely thin.

 The porcelain’s tiny particle size makes the clay more elastic but difficult to work with on the potter’s wheel.
-Porcelain clay is smooth as butter, making it very popular among more experienced potters.
+Porcelain clay is as smooth as butter, making it very popular among more experienced potters.
 These properties do make it ideal for slip casting, a technique where liquid clay is poured into a mold to create translucent forms.

 Porcelain clay is extremely strong and durable, making it ideal for use in the construction of vases, bowls, and other forms of tableware.
 While porcelain clay can be difficult to work with due to its low plasticity, the end result is typically worth the effort.

 How to Choose the Right Type of Clay for Your Project

 When Choosing Stoneware or Choosing Porcelain for your project, there are a few things to keep in mind.
 First, consider the method you’ll use to create your piece.
 For example, hand building requires a stronger, plastic clay, and wheel throwing requires a stronger, plastic clay that can withstand the high centrifugal forces, while slip casting can be done with a weaker clay.

 Second, consider the texture you’re looking for.
 Smooth clays are best for pieces that need to be very precise, like figurines or tableware, while course clays are better for more rustic pieces.